St. Louis Juvenile Law Attorney

 The juvenile justice system operates differently than the adult criminal justice system.
 When an adult is accused of a crime, he or she is charged with a misdemeanor or felony, depending on the offense.
 The penalties for a conviction are defined in statutes and usually include jail time and fines, or one or the other.

-When a juvenile commit acts that violate a law, instead of being charged with a crime, typically what happens is that a petition for delinquency is filed by a juvenile lawyer.
+When a juvenile commits acts that violate a law, instead of being charged with a crime, typically what happens is that a petition for delinquency is filed by a juvenile lawyer.
 The delinquency process in many ways functions similarly to the adult criminal process.
 The juvenile goes through a process of either admitting or denying the juvenile offense, and there is a phase in which evidence and testimony is presented as to the juvenile’s guilt or innocence of the offense by a juvenile law attorney.

 The juvenile has the same kinds of rights as an adult criminal defendant going through a trial, including the right to a juvenile defense attorney to offer legal advice.
 However, juvenile court trials are more informal, and guilt or innocence is decided by a judge, rather than a jury.
 If the juvenile admits to the charge or is found to have committed the offense, then the court moves toward a disposition of the case, which is similar to sentencing.